Jafeth22/NestJS/Notes.md

 - Exports: Array of providers to export modules
 - Imports: List of modules required by the current module

-## Creating a module or controller
+## Creating a module, controller or service

 - nest [g] [module/controller/service] [name] [--no-spec]
   - g = generate